tyfried/tyfried.github.io/_portfolio/portfolio-1.md

 ## Sunesiary

-[Sunesiary](https://www.sunesiary.org) is a project that take this model and applies to it principles of [peer production](https://en.wikipedia.org/wiki/Peer_production) in order to understand controversial topics.
+[Sunesiary](https://www.sunesiary.org) integrates these insights into a project that allows a dedicated group of contributors to accumulate understanding concerning topics of interest.
+If you are interested in learning more, please shoot me an email at [sunesiary@gmail.com](mailto:sunesiary@gmail.com).